Watermarking Graph Neural Networks via Explanations for Ownership Protection: Experiments

 \subsubsection{Undetectability}

-With Equations from Section~\ref{undetectability}, we use our smallest datset, Amazon Photo (4590 training nodes), to demonstrate the infeasibility of a brute-force search for the watermarked subgraphs.
-We assume adversaries know the number ($\numsub$) and size ($s$) of our watermarked subgraphs.
-With default $s=0.005$, each watermarked subgraph has $ceil(0.005\times 4590)=23$ nodes --- there are $\binom{4590}{23}=6.1\times 10^{61}$ subgraphs of this size; with default $\numsub=4$, there are $\binom{\binom{4590}{23}}{4}=5.8\times 10^{245}$ possible $\numsub$-sized sets of candidate subgraphs.
-Therefore, even in our smallest dataset, finding the \textit{uniquely-convincing} set of watermarked subgraphs is an incredibly hard problem.
+With Equations from Section~\ref{undetectability}, we demonstrate the infeasibility of a brute-force search for the watermarked subgraphs in our smallest dataset, Amazon Photo (4590 training nodes).
+Assume adversaries know the number ($\numsub$) and size ($s$) of our watermarked subgraphs.
+With default $s=0.005$, each subgraph has $ceil(0.005\times 4590)=23$ nodes -- there are $\binom{4590}{23}=6.1\times 10^{61}$ possible subgraphs; with default $\numsub=4$, there are $\binom{\binom{4590}{23}}{4}=5.8\times 10^{245}$ possible subgraphs, making finding the \textit{uniquely-convincing} set of watermarked subgraphs computationally infeasible.

-{\bf Random Search:} Figure \ref{prob_overlap} shows the probability (from Equation~\ref{p_overlap_Equation}), for varied subgraph sizes $s$, that $j$ nodes of a randomly-chosen subgraph overlap with any single watermarked subgraph.
-The figure plots these values for $j=1$, $2$, $3$, $4$, $5$, or all $\nsub$ watermarked subgraph nodes and our default $\numsub=4$ watermarked subgraphs.
-For our default subgraph size of $s=0.005$ (or equivalently, 0.5\% of the training nodes), there is close to 0 probability that a randomly-selected subgraph contains 3 or more nodes that overlap with a common watermarked subgraph.
-This demonstrates very low probability that a randomly-selected subgraph will be similar to the actual watermarked subgraphs.